yeefever/not-real-facts/README.md

 Front end is built in Next.js.
 I tried to connect an sqllite db with Prisma, a server-side database library, which failed.
 Instead, I hard-coded a couple examples in the examples tab to show what should've been a dynamic database.

 As loading the model into browser is very expensive, I decided to just make API calls to huggingface API instead.

+I did not have time to fix loading time for the model so give it ~10 seconds before generating anything.